angular/angular/aio/content/guide/architecture-next-steps.md

 * [HTTP](guide/http): Communicate with a server to get data, save data, and invoke server-side actions with an HTTP client.

 * [Server-side rendering](guide/universal): Angular Universal generates static application pages on the server through server-side rendering (SSR).
-This allows you to run your Angular app on the server in order to improve performance and show the first page quickly on mobile and low-powered devices, and also facilitate web crawlers.
+This allows you to run your Angular application on the server in order to improve performance and show the first page quickly on mobile and low-powered devices, and also facilitate web crawlers.

 * [Service workers and PWA](guide/service-worker-intro): Use a service worker to reduce dependency on the network and significantly improve the user experience.